Dell to go private in landmark $24.4 billion deal

 Some of Dell's rivals took pot shots at the deal, in unusually pointed comments that reflect how bitter the struggle is in a commoditized PC industry that has wrestled to reverse a decline in sales globally.

-Hewlett-Packard Co, which itself has suffered years of turmoil in the face of challenges in the PC business, said in a statement that Dell's deal would "leave existing customers and innovation at the curb," and vowed to exploit the opportunity.
+Hewlett-Packard Co (HPQ.N), which itself has suffered years of turmoil in the face of challenges in the PC business, said in a statement that Dell's deal would "leave existing customers and innovation at the curb," and vowed to exploit the opportunity.

 The company said Michael Dell will contribute his 16 percent stake in the company but did not say how much cash he would inject.
 The company will now conduct a 45-day "go-shop" process in which others might make higher offers.